Rezoning Process and Procedures

 “The “change or mistake” rule puts a difficult burden of proof on the applicant for piecemeal rezoning.
 In certain cases, however, there may be cause to look at rezoning based on the merits of an individual case.
 Maryland case law outlines the findings that are required for this type of rezoning, called “piecemeal rezoning,” to take place.
 In non-charter counties and municipalities, the legislative body shall find that the rezoning is consistent with the comprehensive plan and that the current zoning was applied in error, or that a change in the neighborhood has occurred in the time since the current zoning was applied.”
 Quote taken from Maryland Department of Planning (MDP).

-For more information on the piecemeal rezoning process or active rezoning requests, please contact the Department of Planning at firstname.lastname@example.org or by calling 410-386-5145.
+For more information on the piecemeal rezoning process or active rezoning requests, please contact the Bureau of Comprehensive Planning at email@example.com or by calling 410-386-5145.

 Comprehensive Rezoning Process